by Tracy A. Ward

 The tale is told from Ashlyn’s POV which in my opinion added to the tale.
 I found her to be strong, brilliant, witty and carrying around a few issues.
 It was fun seeing her overcome them and take a chance.
 Noah just oozes smexy from his handsome good lucks, smirky smile and brilliant career mind.
 He has known Ashlyn forever but as his best friend’s little sister she is off limits.
 The banter between them was hilarious with an edge of snark.
 They both have commitment issues which only added to the tale and had me wanted to bop them over the head.
 We meet other characters and a sleazy character from their past, all of which had me turning the pages.
 The town of Phair is one I would like to visit and the townsfolk we met added to the story and made you envious of the people who lived there.
 I am hoping the author decides to revisit this small town and create new stories there.

 I love troupes that force two characters together.
 Especially when it’s obvious the couple is attracted to one another and are the only ones who can’t see it.
 Ward added some clever twist including the play Ashlyn was writing which created some delightfully sinful and smoking hot scenes.
 I laughed and giggled despite the predictability of the tale.
 The romance and sexual tension built slowly and when it all collided it was oh-la-la!
 I found the characters to be fleshed-out, genuine and believable.
-This book offered me a lovely escape as reality simply slipped away.
-I loved that it made me burst out laughing and had me sighing the next moment.
+This book offered me a lovely escape from reality.
+I loved that it made me burst out laughing and had me longing the next moment.

 Fair Play is the perfect late night or beach read that allows you to slip away from reality for a short time.
 This is Tracy A. Ward’s first published work and I look forward to seeing what she delivers next.